rmcd-priv/lilurl/README.md

 ### Starting a Server
 Running `mix docker.server` will start both the application server, as well as the postgres container in detached mode.
 After the app server has started, you may watch the logs by running `mix docker.logs`.
 If you would like to run shell commands from within the container, run `docker exec -it lilurl_web_1 bash`.

-Visit `localhost:8080` on your machine to view the application.
+Visit `localhost:8080` on your machine to view the application.  * Note: You may need to wait a moment for the css watcher to compile assets the first time that you load the application.
+Your page load may not contain any styles until it does.

 The following mix commands are available when developing this application with a local installation of Elixir available, and their corresponding shell equivalents.